2010 United States Senate election in Florida: Campaign

-Charlie Crist argued "If you want somebody on the far right, you get Marco Rubio.
+Charlie Crist argued, "If you want somebody on the far right, you get Marco Rubio.
 If you want someone on the far left, you have Kendrick Meek.
 If you want someone who will fight for you and apply common sense, you have me."

-Meek argued "Marco Rubio has always been the Tea Party candidate and yesterday Charlie Crist says he wants to crash the Tea Party, too.
+Meek said, "Marco Rubio has always been the Tea Party candidate and yesterday Charlie Crist says he wants to crash the Tea Party, too.
 I'm the only candidate who's fighting for the middle class."
-Rubio argued "If you like 'Obamacare,' if you like the stimulus plan, you can vote for Charlie Crist or Kendrick Meek."
+Rubio argued, "If you like 'Obamacare,' if you like the stimulus plan, you can vote for Charlie Crist or Kendrick Meek."

 It was reported that former President Bill Clinton attempted to convince Meek to drop out of the race in October while they campaigned together, as Meek and Crist appeared to be splitting the Democratic vote, allowing Rubio to win.
 Meek denied the report.

 In the final week of the campaign, an advisor confirmed that Crist would caucus with the Democrats if elected to the Senate.